shabmei/Pizza-Sales-Analysis/README.md

 **Data Visualization** - Power BI

 ## Problem Statement
-Understanding and interpreting the key indicators within our pizza sales data is imperative to gain meaningful insights and comprehend key trends that directly impact our business performance.
+Understanding and interpreting the key indicators within pizza sales data is imperative to gain meaningful insights and comprehend key trends that directly impact business performance.

 ## Questions
 1. What does the daily trend for total orders look like?